The Mercator International Opportunity Fund (MOPPX)

 While we do not plan to hedge the currencies under normal circumstances, there may be times where the dollar’s strength may require a partial hedge.

-About the Portfolio Manager
+About the Fund Manager